 I have undertaken a number of other public service roles including chairing the First Minister’s Advisory Panel that evaluated the work of the Public Policy Institute Wales between 2013-2016.
 This Panel was established to provide direct policy advice to Welsh Government Ministers.
 I was also a member of the Future Landscapes Working Group that assisted Welsh Government with its implementation of the Marsden Report on the future of Wales’ National Parks.

 I was Associate Director (Policy) at the Centre for Local Economic Strategies (CLES), having previously been Senior Researcher at the Centre for Regeneration Excellence in Wales (CREW), and I have significant experience in policy development at local, regional and national levels.

 As an expert in place-based sustainable local economic development and regeneration, in 2014 I developed and co-authored (with Professor Dave Adamson) the Deep Place Study of Tredegar, an innovative place-based methodology for developing economically, socially, environmentally and culturally sustainable communities.
-I am also Co-Director of the Deep Place Centre with Professor Adamson which is currently undertaking work in Australia.

 You can download a printable copy of my short biography here or by clicking on the link below.